netxms/netxms-doc/admin/high-availability-setup.rst

  #.
 Start netxmsd on another node

-Switchover procedure is identical when switching from PROD to DR and from DR to PROD.
+The switchover procedure is identical when switching from PROD to DR and from DR to PROD.

 Failover procedure
 ==================